champax/pysolbase/README.md

-pysol_base
+pysolbase
 ============

 Welcome to pysol

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysol_base is a set of python helpers to ease development.
+pysolbase is a set of python helpers to ease development.

 It is gevent (co-routines) based.